Welcome to suicide.ca

 All suicide.ca tools and services are confidential, including the mobile app.
 We make every effort to respect and protect your privacy in accordance with the Act respecting the protection of personal information in the private sector and we offer transparent and accountable management of any personal information you may provide to us.

 The information we collect and how we use it

 Cookies do not reveal your identity and are not considered personal information.

-When you visit suicide.ca, information is automatically collected by Google Analytics (for the web) and Firebase (for the mobile application My Tools).
+When you visit suicide.ca, information is automatically collected by Google Analytics (for the web), Firebase (for the My Tools mobile application) and Facebook pixel.
 This information includes, among other things, the browser you used (Internet Explorer, Safari, Chrome, or other) and its language, the pages you visited and the amount of time you spent on them, the approximate location (city) of your browser’s IP address, and the external page that referred you to suicide.ca.

 Other anonymized data